 A Lake Shasta houseboat vacation is a favorite of many people in Northern California and Southern Oregon.
 It's a fun option for both large family vacations and lazy, quiet getaways with a group of friends.

-The Lake Shasta houseboat experience is relaxing, with little to do all day but swim, cruise around exploring the lake's many coves, read, play games or take a nap.
-It's not a good choice for anyone who likes to be on the go all the time, but it's a nice change of pace if you want to slow down for a while.
+The Lake Shasta houseboat experience is relaxing.
+You won't have much to do all day but swim, cruise around exploring the lake's many coves, read, play games, or take a nap.
+That may sound like torture to anyone who likes to be on the go all the time, but it's a nice change of pace if you want to slow down for a while.

 Lake Shasta Houseboat Rental Facts

-If you want to have a bonfire on shore at Lake Shasta, you'll need a permit, which you can get when you rent your boat.
+When you tie up for the night, you can have a bonfire on shore at Lake Shasta, but you'll need a permit for it, which you can get when you rent your boat.

-- Worried about safety?
-You might fall overboard, but a Lake Shasta houseboat is supposedly almost impossible to sink.
+If you're worried about safety, you might fall overboard, but a houseboat is supposedly almost impossible to sink.

 Lake Shasta Houseboat Rental Costs

 - Rental rates vary by season, boat size and amenities.
-You'll pay the highest rates June through August, mid-level rates in September and less the rest of the year.
+You'll pay the highest rates from Memorial Day through August, mid-level rates in September and less the rest of the year.

-- Expect to pay a deposit of several hundred dollars when you make a reservation, along with an extra damage deposit ($500 to $2,000).
-The full rental fee will be due about 45 to 60 days before you arrive, and you must cancel at least 30 days in advance, or you'll forfeit it all.
+- Expect to pay a deposit of several hundred dollars when you make a reservation, along with an extra damage deposit that will be hundreds of dollars and more than a thousand for larger, newer boats.
+The full rental fee will be due a month or two before your trip, and you may be required cancel at least 30 days in advance, or you'll forfeit it all.